Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 Step 9.
 Improve Your Keyword Density

 People who are new to SEO make a few common mistakes when it comes to keyword density.
-Either they don’t include their keyword phrase in the copy, they include it way too much, and Google counts it as spammy, or they try to rank for 10 different keyword phrases with a single page.
+Either they don’t include their keyword phrase in the copy, they include it way too much (which Google counts as spammy), or they try to rank for 10 different keyword phrases with a single page.

 So… if any of those sound like you… here are a few guidelines to stick to…